vogt4nick/austrian-german/docs/subjunctive-mood.md

+# Subjunctive Mood

+## Konjunktiv I

+The Konjunktiv I is never used in spoken dialect.
+The indicative takes its place.

+> {{at}} Hans sogt, ea is ööf Jahrn oid.
+> {{de}} Hans sagt, er sei elf Jahre alt.

-# Konjunktiv II
+## Konjunktiv II

-> {{at}} I woitat, i warat wieda jung.
-> {{de}} Ich wollte, ich wäre wieder jung.

-The Konjunktiv II serves the same purpose in dialect as in standard German, however it is formed differently in dialect.
+The Konjunktiv II is formed differently in dialect, however it serves the same purpose as in standard German.
 As these differences can be difficult to recognize when you don't know what to listen for, this section serves as a practical guide to forming and recognizing the Konjunktiv II in dialect.

 ??? question "I need a refresher.
 How is the Konjunktiv II used?"
     The Konjunktiv II is used in the following scenarios: